How can I make my lab greener?

 - If your lab does not require a full freezer, consider sharing freezer space with a nearby lab to save energy.

-- Winning laboratories will have their names and picture published in Nature, receive a certificate, and will receive a stipend to attend the 2021 I2SL conference.
+- Winning laboratories have their names and picture published in Nature, receive a certificate, and will receive a stipend to attend the I2SL conference.

 - Freezer Clean Outs